ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 - How events are parsed in Splunk.
 - The importance of configuration files such as **inputs.conf**, **transforms.conf**, and **props.conf**.
 - How to extract custom fields and apply them as filters.
 - How to identify timestamps in event logs.

-### Challenge / Question
-**Q:** Why is event parsing important in Splunk from a security perspective?
-**A (example):** Event parsing ensures that raw machine data is structured in a way that allows me to search, filter, and correlate logs.
-Without parsing, it would be difficult to detect anomalies, track user activity, or investigate incidents efficiently.

 ---

 ## Task 2 - Scenario and Lab Instructions